Jubaroo/ModelTestingMod/README.md

 **Usage:**
 To use this mod, you must have already created a graphics pack containing the model that is intended to be used in the game.
 The pack must include a model, a texture (if applicable), and a mappings file.
+Simply name the models like shown in the example below starting with **model.test.0** for the first item.
+You can have a maximum of 10 items at one time to test.

 **Example of how the mappings should look:**